radocode/radocode/README.md

 - I am Experienced Full Stack Developer with a robust history of developing and enhancing web applications across banking, retail, and transport sectors.

-- Enjoy a lot working and learning with new technologies, with nice and effective solutions.

 - My favorite frameworks/libraries/runtimes are Angular 2+, React.js and Node.js (express.js).

 - Always open to learn a new language or tech!